 Starring – Keanu Reeves, Rachel Weisz, Djimon Hounsou, Shia LaBeouf, Tilda Swinton

 Genre – Action | Fantasy | Horror

 For fans of – End of Days, Stigmata, The Ninth Gate

-Director Francis Lawrence was at that point mostly known for directing music videos, but nether-the-less does an admirable job in his feature debut.
+Director Francis Lawrence was mostly known for directing music videos at that point, but nether-the-less does an admirable job in his feature debut.
 At no point did I feel his skills were lacking and his ability to keep some of the more absurd subject matter on track and relatively straight-faced and part of this is down to the level of special effects, which still to this day, hold up well.
 Additionally, the action was non-stop, stopping the movie from becoming dragged down by religious and theological discussions that can plague movies centred around the war between heaven and hell, good vs. evil and the human soul (maybe a more in-depth look at these subjects was planned for any subsequent sequels, however, this wasn’t to be).